Isandhlwana battlefield

 Are camera cards, batteries and other camera accessories readily available?

-Yes, but it’s always advisable to carry spares, especially if visitors are going into the bush or remote areas.
+Yes, but it’s always advisable to carry spares, especially if visitors are going into the bush or remote areas where such items might be hard to find.

 Do my clients need to bring binoculars?